-The public transport system in Mexico City is chaotic and crowded but very affordable, and using it as much as possible will add to your experience of visiting the metropolis that is the Mexican capital.
-It’s worth noting that women should take advantage of the ‘women and children’ carriages available on the Metro, too.
+The public transport system in Mexico City is chaotic and crowded but very affordable, and using it will certainly give you a taste of local life.
+However, the UK Foreign Office website states: “Be particularly alert on public transport, at airports and in bus stations,” and warn that women should be especially careful.
+Women should take advantage of the “female-only” carriages available on the Metro whenever possible.

-Having some knowledge of basic Spanish will help you immensely on a trip to Mexico City.
-The capital is neither Cancún nor Puerto Vallarta, and the number of people who speak good English is far lower than in both those places.
-Therefore, learning some basic phrases will make you seem far less ignorant, and will hopefully help you avoid being scammed.
+Having some knowledge of basic Spanish will help you immensely on your trip.
+Mexico City is neither Cancún nor Puerto Vallarta, and the number of people who speak English fluently or near fluently is far lower than in both those places.
+Learning some basic phrases, therefore, will make you seem far less ignorant and will help you navigate your way around.

-This tip entails everything to do with money and cash-carrying while you’re in Mexico City.
-Obviously, don’t carry around every peso you brought with you, because if you get robbed, you’re going to be left with nothing.
+This encompasses everything to do with money and cash-carrying while in Mexico City.
+Obviously, don’t carry around every peso you brought with you.
 Only carry what you’ll need for the day and preferably in two different locations; for example, take 200 pesos in your purse and another 200 in an inside pocket.
-Similarly, if you need more cash, go inside the bank to use the ATMs as they’re far safer and you’re away from the prying eyes of potential thieves.
+Take care when withdrawing money, too.
+“It’s generally safer to use ATMs during daylight hours and inside shops or malls,” says the UK Foreign Office.

-This kind of goes hand in hand with the previous point, but don’t make yourself an obvious target for muggers.
+This kind of goes hand in hand with the previous point, but don’t make yourself an obvious target.
 Keep jewellery to a minimum—no flashy earrings or designer watches—and please carry your camera in a bag rather than slung round your neck.
 That DSLR probably set you back a chunk of money, so you wouldn’t want to have it snatched within your first few hours in the city.
-On a similar note, keep wallets and purses out of pockets that are in easy reach, as cramped, rush hour Metro travel will see them swiped in the blink of an eye.
+Keep wallets and purses out of pockets that are in easy reach, as cramped, rush-hour Metro travel will see them swiped in the blink of an eye.

-This is a crucial piece of advice for anyone traveling in a foreign country, whether it’s Mexico City or mainland Europe.
-Keep a list in both your phone and on a separate piece of paper (should your phone get lost or be stolen) of all necessary numbers.
+This is a crucial piece of advice for anyone traveling in a foreign country, whether it’s Mexico City or elsewhere.
+Keep a list in both your phone and on a separate piece of paper of all necessary numbers.
 In Mexico City, the police can be reached by dialling 911 and ambulances and fire services are available on 066 or 080, although it’s worth adding that you’ll need to know Spanish to communicate with any of these services.
-You should also add the number of your home country’s embassy along with any emergency contacts, too.
-It’s far better to know it and never need to use it than caught in a situation where you need it.
+You should also carry the number of your home country’s embassy with you, as well as any personal emergency contacts.

 Many travelers come to Mexico City expecting the tropical weather of Cancún, and while the country is definitely not cold all year round, you should make an effort to do as the locals do.
-The likelihood is that if you’re tall, pale and have anything other than black hair, you’ll already stick out like a sore thumb, so try not to wear shorts, sandals and vest tops when everyone else is in jeans and jumpers.
+Try not to wear shorts, sandals and vest tops when everyone else is in jeans and jumpers.
 That’s not to say you need to be uncomfortable, just don’t dress for a day at the beach when you’re actually just exploring the city.

-It’s always a good idea to keep a copy of your passport and visa/tourist card with you at all times.
-However, instead of carrying the original which could cause some serious problems at either the airport or immigration if one of them goes astray, just take a decent quality photocopy instead.
+It’s always a good idea to keep a copy of your passport and visa with you at all times.
+However, instead of carrying the original, which, if lost, could cause some serious problems at airport immigration, just take a decent-quality photocopy instead.
 If anyone asks to see your documents at any point (unlikely, but it sometimes happens), show them the photocopy and explain the original is at your hotel.